 Both solicitors will agree on the written negotiations of the sale - the 'missives'.
 This can only be done once the buyer’s mortgage offer is received.
 When the missives are agreed, this is known as 'conclusion of missives'.
 Both parties are now legally bound to the sale/purchase.

 Both solicitors will agree a date for the exchange of contracts and for completion (ie move out day).
+This is also normally put forward when a buyer is making an offer in on your property, which is a proposed date of entry.
+This can change later but usually remains the same.

 You can now set a provisional moving day, so you can start getting quotes for removals.
 Unfortunately, that means you have to start packing too.